wiseman-timelord/Make-Windows-Gr8-Again/README.md

 Status : Alpha - Its very early development, plan is not final yet.

 ### Description
-Like the name states, the project is intended to revamp windows 8, which turns out to still be a perfectly good OS, just with version limits, and "Legacy" versions of essential applications.
-I do have other project to do though, but for now this page should somewhat assists people with, list of components and version numbers, for their own installations of Windows 8.
+Like the name states, the project is intended to revamp windows, 8 and 2012, build 9200, which turns out to still be a perfectly good OS, just with version limits, and "Legacy" versions of applications.
+While in the making this page should somewhat assists people with, list of components and version numbers, for their own installations of Windows 8/Server 2012.

 ### Preview
 Most or all, of this stuff should be happening, when you install Windows 8...